Shawn Hare

 Shawn Robert Hare (born March 26, 1967) is an American former professional baseball outfielder.
-Hare played four seasons in MLB, appearing in 64 games from 1991 to 1995 with the Detroit Tigers, New York Mets and Texas Rangers.
+Hare played four seasons in Major League Baseball (MLB), appearing in 64 games from 1991 to 1995 with the Detroit Tigers, New York Mets, and Texas Rangers.
+He also played in the KBO League for the Haitai Tigers.

 Professional baseball career

-Hare was signed as an undrafted free agent by the Tigers on August 28, 1988 and played in the minor leagues until making his major league debut on September 26, 1991.
+Hare was signed as an undrafted free agent by the Tigers on August 28, 1988, and played in the minor leagues until making his major league debut on September 26, 1991.
 After playing in 24 games for the Tigers in 1991 and 1992, Hare was placed on waivers in 1994 and claimed by the Mets.
 With the Mets in 1994, Hare appeared in 22 games and collected 9 hits, both career highs.
 The following season, Hare signed with the Texas Rangers and played in 18 games with the team, before his brief MLB career came to an end.
 After the 1995 season, Hare played with the minor league affiliates of the St. Louis Cardinals, New York Yankees and Tigers until 1997.